-We passionately believe that without a culture, any business model can be copied, which is the reason we place so much emphasis upon developing and strengthening the ethos and cultural heart of gunnercooke.
+We passionately believe that without a company culture, any business model can be copied.
+For this reason, we place large much emphasis upon developing and strengthening the ethos and cultural heart of gunnercooke.
 We strive to enable our lawyers to operate quickly, efficiently and with clients at the forefront of their minds.

 In this series, we’ll be taking a closer look at those businesses who have implemented a strong company culture, and what it is that has enabled them to go that extra mile in providing excellent customer service, which in turn, has led them to attract loyal and supportive customers.

 Brilliant client service matters just as much in a B2B environment as it does with individual consumers.
-In fact, a consistently high standard of service is particularly important between companies because, typically, the customer has invested more time, comparative research and money into their purchase.
+In fact, a consistently high standard of service is particularly important between companies.
+This is because, typically, the customer has invested more time, comparative research and money into their purchase.

 In this blog, we will be focusing on Brainshark, a cloud-based solutions company who have built a fierce reputation for providing great client service for a number of firms listed in the US Fortune 100…